 - Take a multivitamin with 400 mcg folic acid

-- Aim to eat 3 meals a day with healthy snacks in Skipping meals can also affect fertility and having regular meals can help control your appetite and body weight.
+- Aim to eat 3 meals a day, plus healthy snacks.
+Skipping meals can also affect fertility and having regular meals can help control your appetite and body weight.

 - In addition, get moderate amounts of physical activity and address stress